Pure-Farming/Documentation/docs/resource-types/core/plots.md

 ## Response Structure

 Plots are a field or a piece of land that is used for planting and reaping crops.
-Although it is smaller than the holdings but is a quite substantial piece of land.
+A holding may have one or more pieces of land ("plots").
+A plot will only have one holding that it is part of.

 A call to the Plots endpoint returns the following fields: